Braemar Energy Ventures

 Series C in 2009

-Grid Net is a provider of software solutions aimed at enhancing smart grid operations for utility companies and their partners.
-The company's flagship product, the Grid Net Machine-to-Machine Network Operating System, is specifically designed to manage grid devices and facilitate advanced grid applications across various broadband networks, whether public or private and wired or wireless.
-By focusing on strategic deployments of high-value grid applications, Grid Net enables utilities to achieve immediate returns on investment while ensuring long-term value.
-The company emphasizes open and interoperable systems that support secure and scalable smart grid services, including smart metering.
-Headquartered in San Francisco, California, Grid Net also has offices in Sydney, Melbourne, and Tokyo, and is supported by notable investors in the technology and energy sectors.
+Grid Net is a software company that specializes in network management solutions for the utility sector, focusing on enhancing the capabilities of smart grid technologies.
+Its flagship product, the Machine-to-Machine Network Operating System, is designed to manage grid devices and advanced applications across various network types, whether public or private, wired or wireless.
+By providing open and interoperable communications products, Grid Net enables utilities to implement secure and scalable smart grid services, including smart metering.
+The company aims to support strategic deployments that deliver immediate returns and long-term value for its clients.
+Headquartered in San Francisco, California, with additional offices in Sydney, Melbourne, and Tokyo, Grid Net is supported by prominent investors, including Intel Capital and Cisco Systems.

 BrightVolt